 The UK Government's latest advice and guidance on Coronavirus is available here.

-You must not travel at all if you are experiencing any symptoms of COVID-19 and/or you need to self-isolate.
+You must not travel if you are experiencing any coronavirus symptoms, are self-isolating as a result of coronavirus symptoms, are sharing a household or support bubble with somebody with symptoms, or have been told to self-isolate after being contacted by NHS Test and Trace.
 More information on self-isolation and COVID testing is available here.

 Bus & Coach Travel

 University Vacation bus timetables in operation until further notice

 Due to the lockdown, Stagecoach will continue to operate a University Vacation level of bus service until further notice.
 The term-time timetable had been planned to be introduced on 8th January.
 Until further notice, bus services marked in the Service 1/1A Service 4 timetables as 'University term time only' will not operate.
 More information is available on the Stagecoach website here.

 Bus times displayed in iLancaster and on the bus departure screens on campus and at Lancaster Bus Station should be updated very soon.
 The Stagecoach App is now showing the bus times correctly.

 The latest Government advice on using public transport can be found here.

 The current advice is to walk or cycle where possible, or plan ahead and avoid busy times and routes on public transport.
 The Stagecoach Bus App has a “How busy is my bus?” feature.
 This is a useful way to find a quieter bus.